Polarimeter to Unify the Corona and Heliosphere

+On 14 April 2025, PUNCH captured its first image with the Narrow Field Imager (NFI) and one of its three Wide Field Imagers (WFI).
+Two days later, the remaining two WFIs captured their first image.

 Mission

 The stated primary objective of PUNCH is "to fully discern the cross-scale physical processes, from microscale turbulence to the evolution of global-scale structures, that unify the solar corona and heliosphere".
 In other words, the mission aims to understand how the solar corona becomes the solar wind.

 The two specific objectives are to understand how coronal structures become the ambient solar wind, and to understand the dynamic evolution of transient structures in the young solar wind.
-The Principal Investigator, Craig Edward DeForest from Southwest Research Institute (SwRI), thinks that such closer study will also lead to a better understanding of the causes of solar weather events like coronal mass ejections (CMEs), which can damage satellites and disrupt electrical grids and power systems on Earth.
+The Principal Investigator, Craig DeForest, thinks that such closer study will also lead to a better understanding of the causes of solar weather events like coronal mass ejections (CMEs), which can damage satellites and disrupt electrical grids and power systems on Earth.

-The more we understand what drives space weather and its interaction with the Earth and lunar systems, the more we can mitigate its effects – including safeguarding astronauts and technology crucial to NASA's Artemis program to the Moon.
+PUNCH will observe the Sun's Alfven surface "24/7 by measuring the motions of tiny blobs (“leaves in the wind”) that flow down toward the Sun".